teamthinqers/thinkersweb-backend/replit.md

 ```
 Changelog:
 - June 13, 2025.
 Initial setup
+- June 20, 2025.
+Completed intelligent chat workflow system:
+  * Updated WhatsApp welcome message to approved version: "Hi ThinQer, please share what's on your mind and I'll organize it into a three-layer dot (Summary, Anchor, Pulse) for you"
+  * Confirmed AI post-save message implementation: "Hey ThinQer, your dot is saved.
+You can find your dot in DotSpark Map in the Neura section for reference.
+Thank you!"
+  * Comprehensive intelligent chat system guides users through conversational dot creation
+  * Visual dot proposal display with confirmation interface in chat
+  * Seamless integration between chat interface and dot creation workflow
 - June 13, 2025.
 Updated DotSpark logo implementation:
   * Added new logo icon (dotspark-logo-icon.jpeg) to public directory
   * Updated PWA header with icon + "DotSpark" text layout